 - The support services available on campus to assist you should you have any questions or if you need to make a referral for a student

 Workshops are available by request.
 Please fill out the following form to schedule a workshop.

 More Feet on the Ground was developed by the Council of Ontario Universities, Brock University and the Ontario government and has been customized for Carleton.

 It is an online training tool that provides information about common mental health and addiction concerns, including signs/symptoms, treatment options, facts and statistics, and stories of lived experience that are specific to post-secondary students.
 The tool is interactive in nature, containing several modules that can be completed with flexibility, including a brief online assessment of learning, references to local resources, and a certificate upon completion.

-Faculty and staff are encouraged to contact the Office of the Vice-President (Students and Enrolment) to schedule an education and information session for your office.
+Faculty and staff are encouraged to contact the Office of the Vice-President (Students and Enrolment) by email to schedule an education and information session for your office.